jackjliew/ai-openscale/nl/pt/BR/getting-started.md

 ---

-title: Trust and transparency for your machine learning models with {{site.data.keyword.aios_short}}
+title: Confiança e transparência para os modelos de aprendizado de máquina com o {{site.data.keyword.aios_short}}
 description: Monitor your machine learning deployments for bias, accuracy, and explainability
 duration: 120
 intro: In this tutorial, you will provision IBM Cloud machine learning and data services, create and deploy machine learning models in Watson studio, and configure the new IBM {{site.data.keyword.aios_full}} product to monitor your models for trust and transparency.